DPGAlliance/dpg-public-letters/README.md

 3. Submit your changes through a new pull request.
 4. Someone will review your changes, make any necessary edits, and merge them.
 5. Your name will be reflected on the letter in a few minutes!

+> [!TIP]
+> For DPG product owners, kindly add your signatory directly under the "Sincerely" section of the letter.